 If you are an employer considering taking on an apprentice to bring fresh ideas to your business, then take a moment to read about the experiences of some of our apprentices and their assessors.

-“This was the first time we had hired a business apprentice and Kathryn Lusk from Tresham College assisted us with the process, including the initial screening of candidates to ensure our time was only spent interviewing candidates that would meet our requirements.
-She spent time, both on the telephone and in person to ensure she had a good understanding of how our business works and our needs for the apprentice.
+“This was the first time we had hired a Business Apprentice, and Kathryn Lusk from Tresham College assisted us with the process, including the initial screening of candidates to ensure our time was only spent interviewing candidates that would meet our requirements.
+Kathryn spent time, both on the telephone and in person, to ensure she had a good understanding of how our business works and our needs for the apprentice.
 She also participated in the interview process, including setting practical tests for the individuals.
-She certainly helped us to hire an apprentice that would meet our business needs.”
+She certainly helped us to hire an apprentice that would meet our business needs.